Mesolatido/discord-js-bot-guide/getting-started/the-long-version.md

 ## The Next Step?

 Now that you have a basic, functional bot, it's time to start adding new features!
-Head on over to [Your First Bot](../coding-walkthroughs/your_basic_bot.html) to continue on your journey.
+Head on over to [Your First Bot](../coding-walkthroughs/your_basic_bot.html) to continue on your journey with adding new commands and features!

 ## Addendum: Getting help and Support
 Before you start getting support from Discord servers to help you with your bot, I strongly advise taking a look at the following, very useful, resources.

  - [Discord.js Documentation](http://discord.js.org) : For the love of all that is (un)holy, **read the documentation**.
 Yes, it will be alien at first if you are not used to "developer documentation" but it contains a whole lot of information about each and every feature of the API.
 Combine this with the examples above to see the API in context.

-If you have any issue with your code *that is not due to you being inexperienced in Javascript*, you may join the [Discord.js API official server](https://discord.gg/seraph-leblanc-oracle).
-The #node_discord-js channel on this server is there to help you with basic troubleshooting and complex implementation issues.
-We try to be helpful, but please understand that we're not there to teach you JavaScript.
+ - [Evie.Codes on Youtube](https://www.youtube.com/channel/UCvQubaJPD0D-PSokbd5DAiw): If you prefer video to words, my youtube series (which is good, though no longer maintained with new videos!) gets you started with bots.
+ - [An Idiot's Guide](https://www.youtube.com/channel/UCLun-hgcYUgNvCCj4sIa-jA) is another great channel with more material.
+York's guides are great, and he continues to update them.
+ - [Discord.js Official Server](https://discord.gg/bRCvFy9): Regardless of [drama](/drama.md), the official discord.js server still has a lot of competent people that can help you.
+ - [York's Server](https://discord.gg/9ESEZAx): The official server for An Idiot's Guide.
+Full of friendly helpful users!